Mir Chakar Rind: History

-He became the head of Rind tribe at the age of 18 after the death of his father Mir Shehaq Rind.
-Mirjat Chakar's fiefdom was short-lived because of the great civil war between the Lashari and Rind tribes of Balochistan.
-Mir Chakar as head of his tribe went to war, which resulted in thousands of dead.
-The war and the gallantry of the two tribe leaders continues to be a part of the Baloch peoples' history.
+Mir Chakar became the head of Rind tribe at the age of 18 after the death of his father Mir Shehaq Rind.
+Mir Chakar's fiefdom was short-lived because of the great civil war between the Lashari and Rind tribes of Balochistan.
+Mir Chakar as head of his tribe went to war, which resulted in thousands dying.
+The war and the gallantry of the two tribes' leaders continues to be a part of the Baloch history.
 After the "Thirty Years' War" against the Lashari Tribe.